St. Tammany Parish, Louisiana: 20th century

 With the completion of high-speed road connections to St. Tammany from New Orleans and its older suburbs (Lake Pontchartrain Causeway, the I-10 Twin Span Bridge), the parish began to develop as a bedroom community.
 Suburban sprawl first took root in and around Slidell, Louisiana, in the eastern part of the parish.
 Though the Causeway was completed in 1956 and linked suburban Metairie with western St. Tammany, growth in and around western St. Tammany towns like Mandeville, Covington, and Madisonville only gathered momentum in the late 1960s.

 21st century

 While St. Tammany was sparsely populated and almost wholly rural in the 1950s, its population exceeded 200,000 in the wake of Hurricane Katrina's landfall in 2005.

 A major event in the parish's transition from a bedroom community of commuters to a more diverse and independent economic unit occurred in 2008 with the relocation of Chevron's regional corporate headquarters from downtown New Orleans to an office park outside of Covington.

+One of the parish's most powerful figures was Jack Strain, who served as St. Tammany sheriff from 1996 to 2016.
+After losing his bid for a sixth term, Strain was the subject of a federal corruption investigation into his privatizing a parish work release program in exchange for kickbacks.
+After being charged with 16 federal counts, Strain agreed to plead guilty to one count of bribery.
+But the federal investigation also uncovered accusations of sexual abuse involving juveniles.
+Strain was charged with four counts of aggravated rape, two counts of aggravated incest and one count each of sexual battery and indecent behavior with a juvenile.
+In 2021, he was found guilty on all counts and sentenced to four life terms in prison.